 |A visual timetable might help your child with the morning routine|

 I would despair at Mia who favoured playing the piano or drawing a Stegasaurus instead of brushing her hair or putting her shoes on.

-Visual timetables are well know to be useful for visual learners, and those with short term memory processing issues, as children with Down's Syndrome or Autism.
+Visual timetables are well-known for being useful for visual learners, and those with short term memory processing issues, as children with Down's syndrome or Autism.
 Your school should be using one with your child already.

 But here's the secret...they work wonders for the whole family!
 How much easier to point to a chart, rather than think of what your children should be doing and ask them/ help them to do it.
 It provides a focus for the whole family and brings in an element of play to tricky activities.

 So for us, the school mornings became less of a magical mystery tour, and much more manageable.
 They really helped when preparing Natty for transitions into school too.

 There are many ways to make a visual timetable, even software that will do it for you.
 Here's how I made ours.

 Photographs or drawings of the activities you want to concentrate on.
 (I printed mine free online)

 Laminating sheets, adhesive book film or stiff card